Middleton Lodge: Eyre family

-The Tenants of Middleton Lodge
+Tenants of Middleton Lodge

 The Backhouse family rented the house from about 1852 until about 1883.
-Edmund Backhouse (1824-1906) was born in 1824 in Darlington in Durham.
+Edmund Backhouse (1824–1906) was born in 1824 in Darlington in Durham.
 His father was Jonathan Backhouse, a leading banker in the family Banking firm of Backhouse and Co. which was later to become part of Barclays Bank.
 Edmund joined the family banking business and eventually became the Managing Director.
 He was also the Member of Parliament from 1868 until 1881.

 In 1848 he married Juliet Mary Fox who was the daughter of Charles Fox who established the famous garden called Trebah at Falmouth, Cornwall.
 Charles Fox died in 1883 and Juliet inherited Trebah.
 The Backhouse family then moved to their Cornwall home and continued Charles’ work in planting the garden.
 They are both credited with extensive development of the grounds at Trebah, introducing rare trees and conifers, tree ferns, and hybrid rhododendrons over the next 29 years.

 After the Backhouses left the house was rented by the Hon.
-Margaret Matilda Dundas (1826-1907).
+Margaret Matilda Dundas (1826–1907).
 She was the widow of Hon.
-John Charles Dundas (1808-1866) of Wood Hall who had been a Member of Parliament.
+John Charles Dundas (1808–1866) of Wood Hall who had been a Member of Parliament.
 She liked to entertain and held frequent house parties and tennis tournaments.

 After Mrs Dundas died in 1907 Middleton Lodge was rented by the Pease family until about 1936.
-Sir Arthur Francis Pease (1866-1927) was born in 1866 in Darlington.
+Sir Arthur Francis Pease (1866–1927) was born in 1866 in Darlington.
 His father was Arthur Pease of Cliff House, Marske who was a Member of Parliament and also an owner of a large colliery firm.

 Arthur went to Cambridge University and gained a MA degree in 1893.
 He joined the family coal and ironstone business called Pease and Partners Ltd and eventually became the Chairman and Managing Director.

 In 1889 he married Laura Matilda Ethelwyn Allix, daughter of Charles Peter Allix, of Swaffham Prior House.
 The couple had four children.
-During World War 1, Arthur was appointed as Second Civil Lord of the Admiralty and he received his baronetcy in 1920.
+During the First World War, Arthur was appointed as Second Civil Lord of the Admiralty and he received his baronetcy in 1920.
 He was an alderman of the Durham County Council and Deputy Lord Lieutenant of the County.

 He died in 1927 and his wife Lady Laura Pease continued to live at Middleton Lodge until her death in 1936.
 The house was then tenanted by the Baird family.

-Major Sir James Hozier Gardiner Baird (1883-1966) 9th Baronet of Saughton who rented the house from about 1927 until 1946 was born in 1883.
+Major Sir James Hozier Gardiner Baird (1883–1966) 9th Baronet of Saughton who rented the house from about 1927 until 1946 was born in 1883.
 He was the son of Sir William James Gardiner Baird.
 He became Major in the 4th Battalion of Bedfordshire Regiment.
-He married in 1921 but unfortunately his wife died in the following year.
+He married in 1921 but his wife died in the following year.
 He remarried in 1923 Joan Violet Barker and several years later the couple came to live at Middleton Lodge.
 After he left in 1946 it was bought by the Ropner family (see above).